Enabling entanglement distillation via optomechanics: Entanglement Concentration

-The reason for this behaviour can be intuitively understood considering the structure of the TMSV state and its evolution under the distillation protocol.
-The states of the whole system (in absence of decoherence) before and after the optomechanical interaction are given by $\ket{0}_m \sum_n \lambda^n \ket{n,n}_{1,2}$ and $\sum_n \lambda^n e^{ig^2n^2\pi}\ket{2 g n }_m\ket{n,n}_{1,2}$ respectively.
-The states $\ket{2 g n }_m$ become more and more distinguishable for larger $g$.
+The reason for this behaviour can be intuitively understood considering the structure of the TMSV state and its evolution under the concentration protocol.
+The states of the whole system (in absence of decoherence) before and after the optomechanical interaction are given by $\ket{0} \sum_n \lambda^n \ket{n,n}_{1,2}$ and $\sum_n \lambda^n e^{ig^2n^2\pi}\ket{2 g n }\ket{n,n}_{1,2}$ respectively.
+The states $\{\ket{2 g n }\}_n$ become more and more distinguishable for larger $g$.
 As a consequence, the measurement of the oscillator position effectively becomes a sharp measurement of Fock state inside the cavity \cite{fock-meter} that projects the two light beams into a factorized state $|n,n\rangle_{1,2}$.
-This intuitively explains the failure of the distillation protocol for large $g$.
+This intuitively explains the failure of the concentration protocol for large $g$.
 The failure for large $\lambda$ is instead due to the fact that the number of photon Fock states compatible with a specific outcome $q$ is finite (for any non-zero $g$).
 For large enough $\lambda$, this finite superposition of a small set of Fock states $|n,n\rangle_{1,2}$ is not enough to exceed the entanglement of the initial TMSV.
-As said, we are neglecting here the cavity decay and further losses in the extraction of the distilled state from the cavity.
-However, let us note that our results indicate that the distillation protocol is robust against large injection losses (in Fig.~\ref{proglambda} we considered a beam-splitter reflectivity of $r=0.1$), which in turn suggests robustness against cavity and extraction losses as well.
+Note that our results indicate that the concentration protocol is robust against large injection losses (in Fig. \ref{proglambda} we considered a beam-splitter reflectivity of $r=0.1$), which in turn suggests robustness against cavity and extraction losses as well.